 Never heat acrylic sheet in a kitchen oven.
-Acrylic sheets give off highly flammable fumes when decomposed overheating.
+Acrylic sheets produce highly flammable fumes when decomposed overheating.
 These gases are potentially explosive if allowed to collect in an unventilated area.

 Most kitchen ovens do not have accurate temperature control.
 Temperatures can be off as much as 75°F (42°C), possibly allowing the acrylic to overheat.

 And because air is not forcibly circulated in a standard kitchen oven, the fumes will accumulate.
-When they come into contact with the heat source, there is likely to be an explosion.
+When they come into contact with the heat source, there will likely be an explosion.
 Repeat: DO NOT heat acrylic in a kitchen oven.

 Forming with a strip heater

-A strip heater is without doubt the most useful acrylic-forming device in the home craftsman’s arsenal.
+A strip heater is undoubtedly the most useful acrylic-forming device in the home craftsman's arsenal.
 Used properly, it is perfectly safe.
 A correctly assembled strip heater will not exceed safe heat.

-Unfortunately, a strip heater can only be used to form straight-line bends; but that is usually all that’s necessary for most home projects.
-It will allow you to make those bends with a minimum of trouble-and a minimum of electricity.
+Unfortunately, a strip heater can only be used to form straight-line bends; but that is usually all that's necessary for most home projects.
+It will allow you to make those bends with minimal trouble and electricity.

-A strip heater heats only the area to be formed-there’s no need to heat the entire sheet if you only intend to make a straight-line bend.
-It heat quickly.
-And with little care you’ll get excellent results, because the rest of the piece stays cool.
+A strip heater heats only the area to be formed.
+There's no need to heat the entire sheet if you only intend to make a straight-line bend.
+It heats quickly.
+And with little care, you'll get excellent results because the rest of the piece stays cool.

-Heating and forming acrylic sheet with a strip heater is not difficult.
+Heating and forming an acrylic sheet with a strip heater is not difficult.
 When properly heated, the acrylic may be easily bent into smooth, clean corners.
-With patience and a little practice you should soon be able to achieve excellent results.
+With patience and a little practice, you should soon be able to achieve excellent results.

 First, remove the masking paper from the line of the bend.
 The rest of the masking paper should be left in place to protect the unheated area.
-Then lay the sheet on the heater with the bend line directly above the exposed heating element so hat the bend will be made away from the heated side.
+Then lay the sheet on the heater with the bend line directly above the exposed heating element so the bend will be made away from the heated side.
 The length of heating time will vary according to the thickness of the sheet.
-Acrylic sheet thicker than 3/16” (4.5 mm) should be heated on both sides for a proper bend.
+An acrylic sheet thicker than 3/16" (4.5 mm) should be heated on both sides for a proper bend.
 Heat the sheet until it begins to sag at the bend line.
-Don’t try to bend the sheet before it is fully heated, or after it has partially cooled.
+Don't bend the sheet before it is fully heated or partially cooled.
 This will result in irregular and creased corners and high internal stress.

 Note: Acrylic sheet may be formed into almost any shape.
-However, specialized heating and forming equipment is usually required for all but the simplest projects
+However, specialized heating and forming equipment are usually required for all but the simplest projects.

 The information contained in this article is for general information purposes only.
 The information is provided by